 Today's increasingly sophisticated marketing tools allow us to engage users with an unprecedented level of precision.
-This kind of information access lets us think beyond traditional demographic and attribute-based segments-- it’s one of the first steps toward behavior-based marketing.
+This kind of information access lets us think beyond traditional demographic and attribute-based segments-- it’s one of the first steps toward marketing based on behavior segmentation data.

 Demographic-based segments are pretty straightforward to work with: create a persona, choose some attributes that define the persona, then formulate some rules to target users with those attributes.

 While the approach is straightforward, it turns out that you're not likely to get much mileage out of it.
 We analyzed campaign data throughout the Lytics platform to determine the subsets users most likely to interact with the campaign.
 These subsets consisted of behavioral, demographic, content, custom attribute and custom segment data.

 If you're not already incorporating behavioral data into your workflow, you definitely should be.
 The only problem is that it can be difficult.

 If you want to incorporate your behavioral data into your workflow, you're often confronted with it head on, and are immediately required to make the following choices:

 Constructing rules for execution can be a fragile process.
 Let's say you're trying to run an upsell campaign against your users who are "mildly active" who you'd like to convert into "loyal" users.

 Have your "mildly active" users opened one email?
 Or two?
 Or twenty?
 Or better yet, maybe they clicked on a link in the email.

 If that’s the case, which field do you use to identify the users you're trying to target: opens or clicks?
 Or do you reconcile both somehow?

 The efficacy of your execution depends on if you happened to choose fields and thresholds that encapsulate the behavior you’re trying to target.
 Better choose wisely then, brave marketer!